bennystrange/game-of-life/README.md

 # GameOfLife

-game of life in verilog bangggg
+Verilog implementation of Conway's Game of Life